privacycg/CHIPS/TAG-S&P-questionnaire.md

 No.

 ### 2.8.
-What data does thisi UI specification expose to an origin?
+What data do the features in this specification expose to an origin?
 Please also document what data is identical to data exposed by other features, in the same or different contexts.

 Partitioned cookies do not expose any additional information to an origin that unpartitioned cross-site cookies do not already.
 Instead, that same data is now scoped to the top-level site instead of being available across different top-level contexts.